YeeticusFinch/GameQuery/README.md

 ---

+## Running

+The query server will start automatically on `localhost:25566` whenever you enter a game (joining a singleplayer or multiplayer world.

+---

 ## 📡 Query Protocol

 Queries are sent to `localhost:25566` as JSON lines (1 JSON object per line).
 Responses are returned in the same format.